 You guessed it though, the outside temperature cannot be controlled, if it could, Im sure many of us would opt for far longer and warmers summers!

 There are a number of ways to help reduce condensation for each area in which condensation is appearing.
 Some of these tips you may do yourself, or some may require a professional window installer.
-Find a FENSA registered installer.
+Find a FENSA Approved Installer.

 You will probably want to get a professional to undertake this work for you.